mhsefidgar/fizzbuzz/Deployment/README.md

 ### In this repo, a RESTful API project is implemented in windows OS.

 ### The technology used is Fastapi as a web framework and Nginx as a web server.
-Also, Web Server Gateway Interfaces (WSGI) employed is Uvicorn.
+Also, Uvicorn is a Web Server Gateway Interfaces (WSGI) employed.

 ### The reason for selecting this HuggingFace model (T5 Small) is because it is a Text-to-Text Transfer Transformer and has many applications in NLP.

-### The application of this model (T5 Small) is very interesting.
+### The application of this model (T5 Small) is fascinating.
 The sample T5 Small applications are as follows:

 * Text translation.
 * Question answering.